zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 Figure 2.
 ConvNeXt architecture used in this project

-### Stage Compute Ratio

-ConvNext has 4 stages and the number of blocks each stage is changed from (3, 4, 6, 3) in ResNet-50 to (3, 3, 9, 3).

-### Stem Layer

-A simple stem (4 x 4 non-overlapping convolution) are used in this model to downsample input images to mimic the design of Vision Transformer to downsample the input images.

-### Inverted Bottleneck Layer
-Each ConvNeXt block adopts an inverted bottleneck design, where the feature channels are first expanded by 4× using a 1×1 convolution, followed by a SiLu activation, and then projected back to the original dimension with another 1×1 convolution.
-This structure allows more computation and non-linearity in a higher-dimensional space, improving feature representation without significantly increasing computational cost.

-### Activation Function
-The ConvNeXt model in this project use SiLu activation function to introduce non-linearity to the model.
-SiLu provides better gradient flow and performance consistency, following modern transformer activation design.

-### Normalization Layer
-Instead of Batch Normalization in ResNet-50, ConvNeXt adopts Layer Normalization which is more stable across different batch sizes.

-### Downsampling Layer
-ConvNeXt separates downsampling into independent 2×2 convolutional layers with stride 2 between stages to reduce spatial resolution and increase feature depth.

-### Classifier Layer
-The ConvNeXt architecture ends with a Global Average Pooling layer followed by Layer Normalization and a Dropout layer before the final Fully Connected (FC) layer.
-These additions improve regularization and enhance training stability, particularly on smaller datasets.

 ## Dataset

 ### Overview

-The ADNI dataset used in this project consists of MRI brain images categorized into two classes: Alzheimer’s Disease (AD) and Normal Control (NC).
-Each image is grayscale with a resolution of 256 x 240 pixels.
-The filenames follow the format `patientID_index.png` where `patientID` represents the patient identifier and `index` is the image number.indicates the image number.
-The dataset statistics, including the number of images and patients in the training and testing sets for both classes, are summarized in [Table 1](#adni-table).
+The ADNI dataset employed in this project contains MRI brain scans labeled as either Alzheimer’s Disease (AD) or Normal Control (NC).
+All images are grayscale with a resolution of 256 × 240 pixels.
+File names use the format `patientID_index.png` where `patientID` identifies the patient and `index` denotes the image sequence.
+A summary of the dataset, including the number of images and patients in both the training and testing sets, is provided in [Table 1](#adni-table).

 <a id="adni-table"></a>